warren-bank/mirror-XMail-mail-server/Readme.txt

 	Added a new CTRL server command "frozdel" to delete a frozen message.
 	Added a new CTRL server command "frozgetlog" to retrieve the frozen file log file.
 	Added a new CTRL server command "frozgetmsg" to retrieve the frozen message file.
+Date 29-04-2001	0.71
+	Removed the SERVER.TAB variable "HeloUseRootDomain" and introduced a new one "HeloDomain" to specify the name to send as HELO domain ( look at variable documentation ).
+	If "HeloDomain" is not specified or if empty then the reverse lookup of the local IP is sent as HELO domain.
+	Added a new SERVER.TAB variable "DUL-MAPSCheck" to implement the "dialups.mail-abuse.org" maps check.
+	Changed the meaning of the SERVER.TAB variables SMTP-RDNSCheck, RBL-MAPSCheck, RSS-MAPSCheck, ORBS-MAPSCheck and DUL-MAPSCheck to give XMail the ability to delay SMTP commands for clients that fail the check.
+	The old behaviour ( dropped connection ) is obtained by setting values greater than zero, while You can set the delay ( in seconds ) by specifying negative values.
+	For SMTP-RDNSCheck and DUL-MAPSCheck variables the connection is no more dropped at welcome time but a "server use forbidden' message is given at MAIL_FROM time.
+	In this way XMail give authenticated users the ability to get in from "mapped" IPs.
+	Fixed a bug that cause XMail to crash if there is an empty line in a MLUSERS.TAB file.
+	Added a new SERVER.TAB variable "ErrorsAdmin" that will receive the notification message for every message that has had delivery errors.
+	The feature to force XMail to initiate a PSYNC transfer has been added.
+This is implemented by making XMail to check for a file named ".psync-trigger" inside MAIL_ROOT.
+When this file is found a PSYNC tranfer is started and the file is deleted.
+	Added a new SERVER.TAB variable "MaxMTAOps" to set the maximum number of relay steps before to declare the message as looped.
+	Added SMTP after POP3 authentication and one new command line switch ( -Se ) to set the expire time of the POP3 IP.
+	A new SERVER.TAB variable has been added to enable/disable SMTP after POP3 authentication ( EnableAuthSMTP-POP3 ).
+	Added the replacement for sendmail that will use the local mail delivery of XMail ( look at the sendmail section ).
+	The ESMTP command ETRN has been added has long as a new SMTP perm flag 'T' to give access to this feature and a new SERVER.TAB variable "AllowSmtpETRN" to set the default feature access.
+	Added a new CTRL command "etrn" to support the same SMTP feature through the CTRL protocol.
+	Fixed a bug in filters selection that made XMail to case-sensitive compare user and domain filters.
+	Changed the name of the default filter to ".tab" instead of "defaultfilter.tab".
+	Finally, FreeBSD port added !!